baptistepouthier/plancton/README.md

 2. the version2 folder contain a CNN hierachical classifier using confusion matrix to sort plankton images.

 ReportPlanktons present the CNN without the hierachy aspect (theory and results).
-PresentationPlanktons.pptx is the associated slides.
+PresentationPlanktons are the associated slides.